sonic-net/SONiC/doc/LoM/LocalMitigation.md

   - Mitigation actions are *always* associated with safety checks
   - Safety checks may only be local, where it suffice.
   - Safety checks could reachout as needed.
-- Mitigation sequwence & individual actions are timed.
+- Mitigation sequence & individual actions are timed.
    - Every action is called with timeout.
    - Upon timeout the sequence  is aborted.
    - The overall sequence execution has its timeout too.
-- Mitigation sequence publishess more frequent heartbeats
+- Mitigation sequence publishes more frequent heartbeats
   - The heartbeat would indicate the current active action and it position in the sequence.
   - The hearbeat will also list completed actions
   - The absence of two or more heartbeats could be taken for failure and external service will take over.